dodona-edu/dodona-edu.github.io/en/references/tested/json/index.md

 An object representing an expected error message.

-#### `.evaluator`
+#### `.oracle`

-The evaluator to use to determine whether the exception is valid or not.
+The oracle to use to determine whether the exception is valid or not.
-TESTed currently supports the following two evaluators:
+TESTed currently supports the following two oracles:

-- [GenericExceptionEvaluator](#genericexceptionevaluator) (default): Built-in evaluator for exceptions.
+- [GenericExceptionOracle](#genericexceptionoracle) (default): Built-in oracle for exceptions.
-  **Note:** Only the error message (not the exception type) is evaluated with the built-in evaluator.
+  **Note:** Only the error message (not the exception type) is evaluated with the built-in oracle.
-- [SpecificEvaluator](#specificevaluator): An evaluator in the programming language of the submission.
+- [SpecificOracle](#specificoracle): An oracle in the programming language of the submission.

 ### ExitCodeOutputChannel